-Ransomware has become a too-frequent cyber pandemic that presents an existential danger for organizations unprepared for an attack.
-Different iterations of ransomware such as Reveton, Fusob, Locky, SamSam and MongoLock cryptoworms have been running rampant for many years and continue to cause destruction.
-More recent variants of ransomware such as Ryuk, Maze, Sodinokibi, Netwalker, Lockbit and Egregor, plus daily unnamed viruses, not only do encryption of on-line files but also infect any accessible system backups.
-Information synchronized to cloud environments can also be encrypted.
-In a poorly architected system, it can render automatic restoration impossible and effectively sets the network back to zero.
+Crypto-Ransomware has become a modern cyber pandemic that poses an extinction-level danger for organizations poorly prepared for an attack.
+Different iterations of ransomware such as CrySIS, WannaCry, Locky, Syskey and MongoLock cryptoworms have been circulating for years and still cause harm.
+Newer strains of ransomware like Ryuk, Maze, Sodinokibi, Netwalker, LockBit and Egregor, as well as frequent as yet unnamed malware, not only encrypt on-line data files but also infiltrate any accessible system protection.
+Data synched to the cloud can also be encrypted.
+In a poorly designed environment, this can make automated recovery useless and effectively knocks the network back to zero.

-Getting back on-line services and data following a crypto-ransomware intrusion becomes a race against time as the targeted business tries its best to contain and clear the virus and to resume business-critical activity.
-Due to the fact that ransomware needs time to move laterally, assaults are often launched during weekends and nights, when successful attacks typically take longer to notice.
-This compounds the difficulty of rapidly assembling and organizing a capable mitigation team.
+Getting back on-line services and data following a ransomware intrusion becomes a race against time as the victim tries its best to stop lateral movement and clear the crypto-ransomware and to resume business-critical activity.
+Because crypto-ransomware takes time to spread, attacks are often sprung at night, when attacks in many cases take more time to uncover.
+This multiplies the difficulty of promptly marshalling and organizing a capable mitigation team.

-Progent offers a variety of help services for securing Manaus enterprises from ransomware events.
-Among these are user education to become familiar with and avoid phishing exploits, ProSight Active Security Monitoring for remote monitoring and management, in addition to installation of next-generation security solutions with machine learning technology to rapidly identify and disable new threats.
-Progent also offers the services of veteran ransomware recovery professionals with the track record and perseverance to restore a compromised system as soon as possible.
+Progent provides a variety of support services for securing Manaus organizations from crypto-ransomware events.
+These include staff training to become familiar with and avoid phishing attempts, ProSight Active Security Monitoring for remote monitoring and management, plus installation of modern security appliances with AI capabilities to intelligently detect and extinguish day-zero cyber attacks.
+Progent in addition provides the assistance of veteran crypto-ransomware recovery professionals with the talent and perseverance to reconstruct a breached network as soon as possible.

-Following a crypto-ransomware penetration, paying the ransom in cryptocurrency does not guarantee that criminal gangs will return the keys to unencrypt any or all of your data.
-Kaspersky estimated that 17% of ransomware victims never restored their information after having sent off the ransom, resulting in more losses.
-The gamble is also very costly.
+Following a ransomware penetration, paying the ransom in Bitcoin cryptocurrency does not ensure that cyber criminals will respond with the needed codes to decipher any or all of your information.
+Kaspersky Labs estimated that 17% of ransomware victims never recovered their information after having paid the ransom, resulting in more losses.
+The gamble is also expensive.
 Ryuk ransoms commonly range from fifteen to forty BTC ($120,000 and $400,000).
-This is greatly higher than the average ransomware demands, which ZDNET estimated to be around $13,000 for smaller businesses.
-The fallback is to setup from scratch the essential components of your IT environment.
-Absent access to full data backups, this calls for a broad range of IT skills, well-coordinated project management, and the ability to work non-stop until the recovery project is done.
+This is greatly above the typical ransomware demands, which ZDNET determined to be approximately $13,000 for small businesses.
+The fallback is to re-install the critical parts of your Information Technology environment.
+Absent the availability of complete information backups, this requires a wide complement of IT skills, professional project management, and the capability to work 24x7 until the job is finished.

-For two decades, Progent has offered certified expert Information Technology services for companies across the US and has earned Microsoft's Partnership certification in the Datacenter and Cloud Productivity competencies.
-Progent's pool of subject matter experts (SMEs) includes consultants who have attained top certifications in important technologies including Microsoft, Cisco, VMware, and major distributions of Linux.
-Progent's cyber security specialists have earned internationally-renowned industry certifications including CISA, CISSP-ISSAP, CRISC, and GIAC.
-(Visit Progent's certifications).
-Progent in addition has experience with accounting and ERP software solutions.
-This breadth of experience provides Progent the ability to quickly determine necessary systems and re-organize the surviving components of your network system following a crypto-ransomware attack and configure them into a functioning network.
+For twenty years, Progent has made available expert IT services for businesses throughout the United States and has earned Microsoft's Gold Partnership certification status in the Datacenter and Cloud Productivity competencies.
+Progent's team of subject matter experts (SMEs) includes engineers who have been awarded top certifications in leading technologies including Microsoft, Cisco, VMware, and popular distributions of Linux.
+Progent's security consultants have earned internationally-renowned industry certifications including CISA, CISSP, ISACA CRISC, and GIAC.
+(Refer to Progent's certifications).
+Progent in addition has expertise with financial systems and ERP applications.
+This breadth of experience affords Progent the ability to efficiently understand necessary systems and integrate the remaining pieces of your computer network environment following a ransomware penetration and assemble them into a functioning system.

-Progent's recovery team of experts uses top notch project management tools to coordinate the complex restoration process.
-Progent knows the importance of working swiftly and together with a client's management and IT team members to assign priority to tasks and to get key applications back online as soon as humanly possible.
+Progent's security team of experts utilizes best of breed project management systems to orchestrate the sophisticated recovery process.
+Progent understands the importance of working rapidly and in unison with a customerís management and Information Technology staff to assign priority to tasks and to get the most important systems back online as fast as possible.

-A small business engaged Progent after their company was brought down by the Ryuk crypto-ransomware.
-Ryuk is generally considered to have been deployed by Northern Korean state sponsored cybercriminals, suspected of using strategies leaked from Americaís National Security Agency.
-Ryuk attacks specific companies with limited room for disruption and is among the most profitable iterations of ransomware.
-Well Known targets include Data Resolution, a California-based data warehousing and cloud computing firm, and the Chicago Tribune.
-Progent's client is a small manufacturer located in Chicago with about 500 employees.
-The Ryuk attack had disabled all company operations and manufacturing processes.
-The majority of the client's data backups had been directly accessible at the start of the intrusion and were eventually encrypted.
-The client was evaluating paying the ransom (in excess of $200K) and wishfully thinking for the best, but ultimately made the decision to use Progent.
+A small business contacted Progent after their company was penetrated by the Ryuk ransomware.
+Ryuk is generally considered to have been deployed by Northern Korean state hackers, possibly adopting technology leaked from Americaís National Security Agency.
+Ryuk goes after specific companies with little ability to sustain disruption and is one of the most profitable versions of ransomware.
+Major targets include Data Resolution, a California-based info warehousing and cloud computing business, and the Chicago Tribune.
+Progent's customer is a small manufacturing company based in the Chicago metro area and has about 500 staff members.
+The Ryuk event had shut down all business operations and manufacturing capabilities.
+Most of the client's information backups had been online at the time of the attack and were damaged.
+The client was taking steps for paying the ransom (exceeding $200K) and hoping for good luck, but ultimately made the decision to use Progent.

-"I canít thank you enough about the support Progent provided us during the most critical time of (our) businesses life.
-We may have had to pay the criminal gangs if it wasnít for the confidence the Progent experts afforded us.
-That you were able to get our e-mail and important applications back into operation quicker than seven days was earth shattering.
-Each expert I spoke to or texted at Progent was amazingly focused on getting us back online and was working non-stop to bail us out."
+"I cannot thank you enough in regards to the help Progent gave us during the most stressful period of (our) businesses survival.
+We most likely would have paid the cyber criminals if not for the confidence the Progent team gave us.
+The fact that you were able to get our messaging and important applications back online in less than one week was earth shattering.
+Each expert I interacted with or e-mailed at Progent was absolutely committed on getting us working again and was working day and night to bail us out."

-Progent worked together with the client to rapidly get our arms around and prioritize the critical systems that needed to be restored to make it possible to continue company operations:
+Progent worked together with the client to rapidly assess and assign priority to the critical systems that had to be recovered in order to restart business functions:

-To begin, Progent adhered to ransomware event mitigation best practices by stopping the spread and clearing infected systems.
-Progent then started the process of bringing back online Microsoft AD, the heart of enterprise systems built on Microsoft technology.
-Microsoft Exchange email will not work without AD, and the customerís MRP applications utilized SQL Server, which needs Active Directory for authentication to the database.
+To begin, Progent followed Anti-virus incident response best practices by stopping the spread and clearing up compromised systems.
+Progent then started the process of rebuilding Windows Active Directory, the key technology of enterprise systems built on Microsoft Windows Server technology.
+Microsoft Exchange email will not function without Active Directory, and the customerís accounting and MRP applications utilized Microsoft SQL, which needs Windows AD for access to the data.

 - Accounting and Manufacturing Software

-In less than two days, Progent was able to recover Windows Active Directory to its pre-attack state.
-Progent then completed rebuilding and hard drive recovery of key systems.
-All Exchange ties and attributes were usable, which facilitated the restore of Exchange.
-Progent was also able to collect intact OST data files (Microsoft Outlook Offline Folder Files) on various desktop computers to recover mail information.
-A recent off-line backup of the businesses accounting/MRP software made it possible to return these essential services back available to users.
-Although a lot of work remained to recover totally from the Ryuk damage, critical services were recovered quickly:
+In less than two days, Progent was able to restore Active Directory to its pre-virus state.
+Progent then charged ahead with reinstallations and hard drive recovery on mission critical systems.
+All Exchange Server schema and attributes were usable, which greatly helped the rebuild of Exchange.
+Progent was able to locate non-encrypted OST data files (Outlook Email Offline Data Files) on team workstations to recover mail messages.
+A not too old off-line backup of the client's accounting/MRP software made them able to restore these essential applications back online for users.
+Although major work remained to recover completely from the Ryuk attack, essential services were returned to operations rapidly:

-"For the most part, the manufacturing operation survived unscathed and we delivered all customer sales."
+"For the most part, the production line operation ran fairly normal throughout and we produced all customer orders."

-During the next month key milestones in the restoration process were accomplished in tight collaboration between Progent consultants and the client:
+During the following month important milestones in the recovery process were achieved in tight cooperation between Progent consultants and the client:

-- Internal web applications were restored with no loss of information.
+- In-house web sites were restored with no loss of data.

-- The MailStore Exchange Server exceeding four million historical emails was spun up and available for users.
+- The MailStore Microsoft Exchange Server containing more than four million archived messages was restored to operations and accessible to users.

-- A new Palo Alto 850 firewall was deployed.
+- A new Palo Alto Networks 850 firewall was installed and configured.

-"Much of what was accomplished that first week is nearly entirely a fog for me, but my management will not soon forget the commitment each and every one of the team put in to give us our business back.
-Iíve been working together with Progent for at least 10 years, possibly more, and every time I needed help Progent has impressed me and delivered.
-This event was no exception but maybe more Herculean."
+"A huge amount of what happened that first week is mostly a fog for me, but we will not soon forget the care each of you put in to give us our company back.
+I have trusted Progent for the past 10 years, maybe more, and every time I needed help Progent has shined and delivered as promised.
+This time was no exception but maybe more Herculean."

-A likely business disaster was dodged due to results-oriented professionals, a wide range of subject matter expertise, and tight teamwork.
-Although in analyzing the event afterwards the ransomware attack described here could have been blocked with up-to-date cyber security systems and security best practices, staff training, and properly executed security procedures for information backup and applying software patches, the reality is that government-sponsored criminal cyber gangs from China, North Korea and elsewhere are tireless and represent an ongoing threat.
-If you do get hit by a ransomware incursion, feel confident that Progent's team of professionals has extensive experience in ransomware virus blocking, mitigation, and data restoration.
+A probable company-ending catastrophe was averted through the efforts of results-oriented professionals, a broad array of knowledge, and close collaboration.
+Although in hindsight the crypto-ransomware penetration described here would have been disabled with up-to-date cyber security solutions and best practices, user training, and well designed security procedures for backup and proper patching controls, the fact is that state-sponsored hackers from Russia, North Korea and elsewhere are relentless and will continue.
+If you do get hit by a ransomware incursion, remember that Progent's roster of professionals has proven experience in ransomware virus blocking, remediation, and data recovery.

-"So, to Darrin, Matt, Dan, Claude, Jesse, Arnaud, Allen, Tony and Chris (and any others who were contributing), thank you for making it so I could get rested after we got past the initial push.
-All of you did an incredible job, and if anyone that helped is in the Chicago area, dinner is on me!"
+"So, to Darrin, Matt, Dan, Claude, Jesse, Arnaud, Allen, Tony and Chris (along with others who were involved), Iím grateful for letting me get some sleep after we made it through the first week.
+All of you did an impressive job, and if anyone is visiting the Chicago area, dinner is my treat!"

 Download the Crypto-Ransomware Recovery Case Study Datasheet

-To read or download a PDF version of this case study, click:
+To read or download a PDF version of this ransomware incident report, please click:

-Progent's Ransomware Incident Recovery Case Study Datasheet.
+Progent's Ransomware Recovery Case Study Datasheet.
 (PDF - 282 KB)

 File body_ransomware_recovery_contact_city.asp does not exist